DragonOS-Community/DragonOS/docs/kernel/device/tty.md

-# Linux tty设备
+# Linux tty Devices

-`dev/tty` 是一个在 Linux 和其他 Unix-like 系统中非常特殊的设备文件。从本质上讲，**它是一个指向当前进程的控制终端（Controlling Terminal）的别名或快捷方式**。
+`dev/tty` is a very special device file in Linux and other Unix-like systems.
+Essentially, **it is an alias or shortcut pointing to the controlling terminal of the current process**.

-### 1. 核心概念：终端（Terminal）
+### 1. Core Concept: Terminal

-在计算机早期，用户通过物理设备与计算机交互，这些设备被称为“终端”。一个典型的物理终端包含一个键盘用于输入和一个屏幕（或打印机）用于输出。
+In the early days of computing, users interacted with computers through physical devices called "terminals."
+A typical physical terminal consisted of a keyboard for input and a screen (or printer) for output.

-在现代 Linux 系统中，物理终端已经不常见，取而代之的是**终端模拟器 (Terminal Emulator)**，例如 GNOME Terminal, Konsole, xterm, iTerm2 等。这些是图形界面下的软件程序，它们模拟了物理终端的行为。
+In modern Linux systems, physical terminals are uncommon, having been replaced by **terminal emulators (Terminal Emulator)** such as GNOME Terminal, Konsole, xterm, iTerm2, etc. These are software programs under graphical interfaces that simulate the behavior of physical terminals.

-此外，还有**控制台 (Console)**，这是直接连接到计算机硬件的终端，通常在没有图形界面或图形界面崩溃时使用。在 Linux 中，你可以通过 `Ctrl + Alt + F1-F6` 切换到虚拟控制台。
+Additionally, there are **consoles (Console)**, which are terminals directly connected to computer hardware, typically used when there is no graphical interface or when the graphical interface has crashed.
+In Linux, you can switch to a virtual console using `Ctrl + Alt + F1-F6`.

-无论是哪种形式，系统都通过一个名为 **TTY** 的驱动程序子系统来管理这些终端会话。TTY 这个名字来源于早期的“Teletypewriter”（电传打字机）。
+Regardless of the form, the system manages these terminal sessions through a driver subsystem called **TTY**, named after the early "Teletypewriter."

-### 2. TTY 设备文件
+### 2. TTY Device Files

-在 Linux 中，“一切皆文件”。系统通过 `/dev` 目录下的特殊文件与硬件设备进行通信。对于终端，也有一系列的设备文件，通常位于 `/dev/` 目录下，例如：
+In Linux, "everything is a file."
+The system communicates with hardware devices through special files in the `/dev` directory.
+For terminals, there is also a series of device files, typically located in the `/dev/` directory, such as:

-- **/dev/ttyS0, /dev/ttyS1, ...**: 物理串口设备（Serial Ports）。
+- **/dev/ttyS0, /dev/ttyS1, ...**: Physical serial port devices.
-- **/dev/tty1, /dev/tty2, ...**: 虚拟控制台（Virtual Consoles）。
+- **/dev/tty1, /dev/tty2, ...**: Virtual consoles.
-- **/dev/pts/0, /dev/pts/1, ...**: 伪终端（Pseudo-terminals）。这是我们最常用的，当你打开一个终端模拟器窗口时，系统就会创建一个伪终端，并为其分配一个像 `/dev/pts/0` 这样的设备文件。
+- **/dev/pts/0, /dev/pts/1, ...**: Pseudo-terminals.
+These are the most commonly used; when you open a terminal emulator window, the system creates a pseudo-terminal and assigns it a device file like `/dev/pts/0`.

-每个终端会话（比如你打开的一个终端窗口）都与一个特定的 TTY 设备文件相关联。你可以通过 `tty` 命令来查看当前终端对应的设备文件：
+Each terminal session (e.g., a terminal window you open) is associated with a specific TTY device file.
+You can use the `tty` command to view the device file corresponding to the current terminal:

 Bash